-Refer to the Fair Political Practices Commission's website fppc.ca.gov determine what to investments, interests in property, or income must be reported by a member.
+Refer to the Fair Political Practices Commission's website fppc.ca.gov to determine what investments, interests in property, or income must be reported by a member.
 Questions concerning particular financial situations and related requirements should be directed to DCA's Legal Affairs Division.